 Spectres design is focused on integration of liquid cooling components.
 The idea was to create a streamlined crossover between liquid cooling and cases.
 To create something extremely user friendly but also a base for modders to take things to the extreme.
 To create a substantial cost saving in liquid cooling components.
 To create the first standardized production manifold.

 Spectre has a built in reservoir, pump top and half of the tube is also built into channels in the acrylic manifold.
 It includes a fill and drain port, integrated for ease of use.
 The built in loop is a single loop capable of handling the two 360mm radiators which can be installed, SLI and as many components as you would like to fit into this case.
 A second traditional loop can also be added.
 Any D5 pump with any pump cover or retention ring can be used (Singularity Computers Recommended).
-The case fits three SSDs or 2.5″ drives but with a small addon a HDD can be added.
+The case fits three SSDs or 2.5″ drives.
 It can fit EATX motherboards, any current GPU and PSU.

 The built in liquid cooling components mean that you save 30% or more on liquid cooling components.
 You don’t need to purchase a reservoir or pump top and you need far less fittings and tube.
 Cost savings are up to 50% in an ideal scenario.